joshtynjala/optimizing-performance-for-the-flash-platform/minimizing-cpu-usage.md

 which the function is called is related to the current frame rate.
 The frame rate is accessible through the `Stage.frameRate` property.
 However, in some cases, using a timer can be a better choice than using the `ENTER_FRAME` event.
-For example, if you don’t use animation, but would like your code called at specific intervals, using a timer can be a better choice.
+For example, if you don't use animation, but would like your code called at specific intervals, using a timer can be a better choice.

 A timer can behave in a similar way to an `ENTER_FRAME` event, but an event can